-Consider for a moment the stock mutual fund inflows and outflows over the past 15 years.
+Consider for a moment the stock mutual fund inflows and outflows during the first part of this century.
 Equity fund inflows indicate that investors are moving into to stocks, while equity fund outflows indicate that investors are moving to cash or other non-stock investments.
 The market’s largest inflows have often preceded market tops!
 These periods likely represent periods of euphoria when investor confidence was higher than justified, often during periods when there was a flurry of good news.
 Conversely, the largest equity fund outflows have occurred at or near market bottoms, likely due to unusual investor pessimism, often during periods of negative news.

-The market’s largest core equity inflows have often preceded equity bear markets.
-The result, due to making decisions based on the heat of the moment and the news of the day, is that many investors have underperformed the very mutual funds that they owned.
+The result, due to making decisions based in the heat of the moment and the news of the day, is that many investors have underperformed the very mutual funds that they owned.
 Even worse, by trading on fear or greed, they have put their long-term goals at risk by significantly underperforming the market.
-Specifically, in the decade leading up to Dec.
-31, 2014, investors in US stock funds received a pre-tax return that was about 13% lower than the funds in which they invested according to Morningstar.4 (The lower “investor return” figure reflects the asset-weighted average 10-year total return, as opposed to the average 10-year total return.)
+Specifically, in the decade to Dec.
+31, 2014, investors in US stock funds received a pre-tax return that was about 13% lower than the funds in which they invested according to Morningstar.
+4 (The lower “investor return” figure reflects the asset-weighted average 10-year total return, as opposed to the average 10-year total return.)